Configurations

 PeerTube configuration

-You can find the configuration options documented in the default.yaml.
+You can find an exhaustive list of the configuration options in default.yaml.

 Environment variables